Welcome to MANSACODE

 A.K.A—MANSA Community Of Dynamic Evolutionaries

-MANSACODE Accelerator Project (M.A.P) is an evolutionary twelve-week personal leadership and entrepreneurial growth accelerator—built for the mission of creating access to dynamic leadership training, and (economically relevant) tech-skills development—for evolutionary youth from undervalued communities.
+MANSACODE Accelerator Project (M.A.P) is an evolutionary twelve-week personal leadership and entrepreneurial growth accelerator—built for the mission of creating access to dynamic leadership training, and (economically relevant) tech-skills development—for enterprising youth/young adults from undervalued communities.

 MANSACODE Accelerator Project (MAP)

 We assemble a cohort of twelve Youth Entrepreneurs, strategic partners, and a community of Angels, then through the MAP we actively learn and engage:

 + The nine components of a DBM (Dynamic Business Model)

 + Content/Social Media Marketing, Computer programming, (and/or other economically relevant tech-skills)

 + Critical Thinking—spiritual/mental health, character building and customer relationships